appwrite/demos-for-functions/python/generate-bitly-url/README.md

 * Click 'Activate'

 ## 🎯 Trigger
-You can use any event here to enable automatic configuring of this cloud function, just make sure that the payload contains the `url` field so that the function will pick it up as the field containing the long url to shorten
+You can use any event here to enable automatic configuring of this cloud function, just make sure that the payload contains the `url` string value so that the function will pick it up as the field containing the long url to shorten